cdf/NightShiftEnabler/README.md

 NightShiftEnabler
 =================

 A [Lilu](https://github.com/acidanthera/Lilu) plugin for enabling Night Shift on unsupported Mac models.
-The plugin is compatible with Lilu 1.4.0 or later and macOS Sierra 10.12.4 or later.
+The plugin is compatible with Lilu 1.4.0 or later and macOS Sierra 10.12.4 to Catalina 10.15.7.

 #### Historical Note